erikbenedict/README-generator/example/exampleREADME.md

 ## Description
-This is a brand new application that you will love!!
+This is just a demo for a brand new application that you will love!

 ## Installation
-Clone the repo, then run ``` npm i ``` in the terminal
+Installation instructions

 ## Usage
-Use to generate a professional README
+Useful examples here

 ## License
-Distributed under the Apache-2-0 License.
-See [License Page](https://opensource.org/license/apache-2-0) for more information.
+Distributed under the MIT License.
+See [License Page](https://opensource.org/license/mit) for more information.

 ## Contributing
-Fork the repo, create a Feature Branch, commit your changes, push to the branch, then open a Pull Request
+Contributing guidelines here

 ## Tests
-Run the application and check for errors
+Test instructions here

 ## Questions
 - [My GitHub Profile](https://github.com/erikbenedict)